DataDog/documentation/content/en/service_management/app_builder/build.md

 #### Post-query hooks

 Similar to UI component events, you can configure a reaction to trigger after a query executes.
-A **Post-query Hook** can set a UI component state, open or close a modal, trigger another query, or even run custom JavaScript.
+A **post-query hook** can set a UI component state, open or close a modal, trigger another query, or even run custom JavaScript.
 For example, the [ECS Task Manager][7] blueprint's `scaleService` query uses a post-query hook to rerun the `describeService` query after it executes.

 #### Error notifications

-To display a toast to the user when the system returns an error, toggle **Show Toast on Errors** in the **Advanced** section of a query.
+To display a toast (a brief message notification) to the user when the system returns an error, toggle **Show Toast on Errors** in the **Advanced** section of a query.

 #### Confirmation prompts